pip-services/pip-services-docs/content/en/toolkit/tutorials/microservice_facade/step6.md

 Before we integrate our new facade with the actual system, we should put it through its paces and thoroughly test it.
 So let’s develop a set of tests and helper elements for testing all of the operations registered in the facade.
 We’ll start off by creating a set of helper classes.
 One will test our dependencies, another will test how well the facade works with users, and the last one will contain a set of test users.
 All of these files will be placed in the folder **/test/fixtures**.

-The file for testing dependencies will be called **TestReferences.py** and will allow us to test how well the facade is able to work with the microservices it depends on.
+The file for testing dependencies will be called **TestReferences** and will allow us to test how well the facade is able to work with the microservices it depends on.
 This file’s code is listed below:

 <div class="content-tab-selector">
 	<div class="btn-group tab-selector-btn-group" role="group" aria-label="Language selector">